Creating Resilient Communities

 - Provisions in the I-Codes address disaster preparedness and recovery – from how and where to build in flood plains to constructing buildings that can better withstand natural and manmade disasters.

 - Codes are cost-effective, too.
-A study for FEMA done by the National Institute of Building Sciences’ Multihazard Mitigation Council showed that for every dollar spent on mitigation efforts like adopting current codes, four dollars were saved in post-disaster relief costs.
+A study done by the National Institute of Building Sciences’ Multihazard Mitigation Council showed that every dollar spent on mitigation efforts like adopting current codes, created savings in post-disaster relief costs.

 Ensuring Mental & Physical Health and Wellbeing